QuentinRa/blog.quentinra.dev/info/php/setup/wamp.md

 ## Change the lang

-right click on wamp in the system trail then in lang menu.
+Right-click on wamp in the system trail then in lang menu.

 <div class="sr"></div>

 ## Change xxx version

-Left click on wamp in the system trail
+Left-click on wamp in the system trail
 You can enable and disabled PHP modules here too.

 <div class="sl"></div>